The History of the Flags in Lee Chapel and Museum

 Due to space considerations at the time, W&L was unable to fulfill its obligations to display the restored original flags, and the Museum of the Confederacy asked that they be returned to Richmond; that took place in March 2005.

-The reproductions continued to be displayed in the bronze wall holders in the corners of the chamber until 2008 when the original bronze standards donated by Pinckney were discovered in storage.
+The reproductions continued to be displayed in the brass wall holders in the corners of the chamber until 2008 when the original bronze standards donated by Pinckney were discovered in storage.
 The Sons of Confederate Veterans funded the reproduction of the staffs, which permitted the return of the originals to the Museum of the Confederacy.
 The flags were then placed back in the standards and moved from the wall mounts back to floor display.

 When the museum was remodeled in 2007, a changing exhibition space was created, which allowed space to display the flags as originally intended in 1997.